MycoAI/MycoAI/README.md

 2) custom header parsers functions written by the user.

 ### Deep ITS classifiers
-The `mycoai.models.DeepITS` class uses deep neural networks for its predictions.
+The `mycoai.models.ITSClassifier` class uses deep neural networks for its predictions.
 It can be configured in multiple ways, its arguments are listed below.
 The most important elements of a Deep ITS classifier are its data encoding methods, and its base architecture.